coder/websocket/README.md

 ## Features

-- HTTP/2 over WebSocket's support
+- WebSockets over HTTP/2 support
 - Full support of the WebSocket protocol
 - Only depends on the stdlib
 - Simple to use because of the minimal API